 Your water heater is a combination LP gas/120V electric appliance that can be operated in either mode depending on your camping environment.
-It is protected at the power distribution center by a 15 amp resettable household type breaker.
+It is protected at the power distribution center by a 15-amp resettable household type breaker and switched at the systems monitor panel.
 Carefully read the manufacturer's user manual for complete operational and safety instructions provided in your owner information packet prior to using your water heater.